KennethWilke/learn-to-luvit/chapter4/README.md

 For logical (boolean) operations the keywords `and` `or` and `not` may be used.

-In Lua, if the `and` operation hits a value that evaluates to `nil` or `false` the first instance one of those two values will be returned.
+In Lua, if the `and` operation hits a value that evaluates to `nil` or `false` that value will be returned.
 ```lua
 local test = nil and false  -- test will be nil
 test = false and nil        -- test will be false
 ```

-If both operands of the `and` operation are valid, the last will be the returned value of that operation
+If both operands of the `and` operation are valid, the last will be the returned value of that operation.
 ```lua
 local test = 1 and true  -- test will be true
 test = true and "hay!"   -- test will be "hay!"